-I am a Senior Lecturer in the Division of Psychology & Mental Health in the School of Health Sciences.
+I am Professor of Mental Health & Inclusivity in the Division of Psychology & Mental Health in the School of Health Sciences.
 I am also The University of Manchester’s Academic Lead for Equality Diversity & Inclusion.
 In part fulfilment of the University’s commitment to Social Responsibility, the remit of my role is to provide academic leadership, direction, advice and support to colleagues involved in the delivery of Equality Objectives across Faculties, Schools & Professional Support Services (PSS).
 I have a focus on driving Equality, Diversity & Inclusion (ED&I)across a range of aspects, specifically:

 - Staff & student recruitment, retention, experience, progression, and attainment